GoogleCloudPlatform/professional-services/examples/cloudml-collaborative-filtering/README.md

    vocabularies.
 3. Filter away user-item pairs where either element is outside of its cooresponding vocabulary.
-4. Split the data into train, evaluation, and test sets.
+4. Split the data into train, validation, and test sets.
 5. Write each dataset as TFRecords to GCS.

 ### Execution